Alongside every great doctor is an exceptional team

 Making choices that work for you

 Traditional fare, like bratwurst and nachos, will always be stadium staples.
 And as part of a well-rounded diet, experts rarely balk at treating yourself once in a while.
-But with a food profile like Petco’s, small changes in your food choices can make a big difference.
+But with a food profile like Petco’s, small changes in your choices can make a big difference.

 Dr. Azam suggests steering clear of processed foods, since they often contain high levels of fat, salt and sugar.
 Too much processed food can lead to heart disease, obesity, diabetes, cancer and more.